I2C: Development tools

 When developing or troubleshooting systems using I^{2}C, visibility at the level of hardware signals can be important.

 Host adapters

-There are a number of I^{2}C host adapter hardware solutions for making a I^{2}C controller or target connection to host computers, running Linux, Mac or Windows.
+There are a number of I^{2}C host adapter hardware solutions for making an I^{2}C controller or target connection to host computers, running Linux, Mac or Windows.
 Most options are USB-to-I^{2}C adapters.
 Not all of them require proprietary drivers or APIs.

 Protocol analyzers

 I^{2}C protocol analyzers are tools that sample an I^{2}C bus and decode the electrical signals to provide a higher-level view of the data being transmitted on the bus.

 Logic analyzers

 When developing and/or troubleshooting the I^{2}C bus, examination of hardware signals can be very important.
 Logic analyzers are tools that collect, analyze, decode, and store signals, so people can view the high-speed waveforms at their leisure.
 Logic analyzers display time stamps of each signal level change, which can help find protocol problems.
 Most logic analyzers have the capability to decode bus signals into high-level protocol data and show ASCII data.